-Total net cash outflows Total expected cash Min {total expected over the next 30 calendar outflows cash inflows; 75% of days - - total expected cash outflows}
+Total net cash outflows over Total expected cash Min {total expected the next 30 calendar days outflows cash inflows; 75% of - 1 total expected cash outflows}

-Average expected net cash outflows of the 4th quarter 2018 was THB 43,027 million which was to average the balances of net cash outflows for subsequent 30 calendar days during October to December 2018.
+Average expected net cash outflows of the 4th quarter 2019 was THB 35,126 million which was to average the balances of net cash outflows for subsequent 30 calendar days during October to December 2019.
 Total expected cash outflows are mostly from deposit withdrawal and borrowing which calculated by the run-off rate as BOT's definitions while total expected cash inflows are majored from performing loan repayment and maturing in deposit placement and debt intrument which calculated by the inflow rates as BOT's definitions as well.